-At the Producers' Guild, Koch and his presidential partner, Mark Gordon, led the fight to preserve the producer's credit and restore its value to all working producers.
-In 2013, they were able to secure all the major studios and major independents to agree to uphold the Producer’s Mark certification, "p.g.a.," which indicates who did the majority of the producing work on a film while also establishing an authentic seal of approval.
-Now, only the producers that do the work and get "The Producer’s Mark" are eligible for the Academy Awards, the Golden Globes, the Producers Guild Awards and the BAFTA Awards.
+At the Producers' Guild, Koch and his co-president, Mark Gordon, led the fight to preserve the producer's credit and restore its value to all working producers.
+In 2013, they were able to secure all the major studios and major independents to agree to uphold the Producer’s Mark which unified the industry in a way that further reinforced the timeliness and significance of the ‘Mark’.
+The rules put in place by “The Producer’s Mark” now apply to the Academy Awards, the Golden Globes, the Producers Guild Awards and the BAFTA Awards.
 Now, only the producers that do the work and get the Producer’s Mark are eligible for these distinguished honors.
 We changed the culture!

-Lori McCreary is CEO of Revelations Entertainment, a film and television production company she and actor Morgan Freeman founded in 1996 with a mission to produce entertainment that reveals truth.
-The duo first worked together on McCreary's critically acclaimed “Bopha!”
+Lori McCreary is the CEO of Revelations Entertainment, a film and television production company she and actor Morgan Freeman founded in 1996 with a mission to produce entertainment that reveals truth.
+The duo first worked together on McCreary's critically acclaimed Bopha!
 (Freeman’s directorial debut) in 1992.

 National Board of Directors

-Prior to his transition into on-set Covid Compliance/Health & Safety last year, Michael Ambers was a reality TV/documentary pro with nearly 20 years experience and 100's of hours of programming to his credit including: House Hunters, Trading Spaces, Real Housewives of Orange County and E!
+Michael Ambers is an unscripted TV pro, and digital content creator, with 20 years experience and 100's of hours of programming to his credit including: House Hunters, Trading Spaces, Real Housewives of Beverly Hills and E!
 True Hollywood Story.

-As an AP Council Delegate and National Board member for two terms, before terming out in 2017, Michael helped develop the Master Class series - before that was even the name - and produced and moderated several panels and seminars.
+Having previously served as an AP Council Delegate and National Board member for two terms, before terming out in 2017, Michael helped develop the Master Class series - even before that was its name - and produced several panels and seminars.

 James P. Axiotis